Schallbert/QR-codengrave/readme.md

 but special care has to be taken to get the machining time low while maintaining a high readability of the QR-code.

+The full documentation is available on my [website](https://schallbert.de/projects-software/qr-codengrave/).

 ## Disclaimer
 Releases of this software are provided to users as-is.
 Although I created this application with all due care, created unit tests, and tested its output code on my own machine, I cannot take any responsibility for how and for what this software is used.